ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 not inf -1, inf, inf + 1 ?

+defense: inf + 1 being silly means maybe inf - 1 having to be real if inf + 1 is real could be a sound riddle in math.

+so if we take inf + x  to infinity and inf - x to infinity then,

+lim x->inf (inf - x) = 0 and NOT = -inf because then a lim is the only way to add infinities together

+so the lim x->inf (inf + x) = inf^2 with this argument.

+only in an analogy then ..

+lim x->inf (inf - x) = inf * 0 = 0

+lim x->inf (inf + x) = inf * inf = inf^2

+could limits mean the convolution of variables ?

+what about lim x->inf (inf * x) =  inf o inf and, lim x->inf (inf / x) =  inf o- inf

+but before that the question needs to be answered where how would then,

+lim x->inf (inf^2 - x) = inf

+left handed subtraction group defense:

+where long handed subtraction can mean pile math then that missing algebra block is where addition is the or operand

+by the argument 1 - 1 = 1 + (-1) where then saying that
+pushing any argument in an algebra to 0 could create the pile math algebra block then

+1 + (-1) ...
+0 + (-1) ...
+1 + 0 ...
+0 + 0

+means 1 + -1 with a certain reformulation could mean +>0 when
++>0 means +/- 1 then, i hypothesize lha could be a reason for why 0 is included in the set formula ..

++>x = {+/- x, +/- (x-1), +/- (x+1), 0}

 if regency can undo a subtraction which means that regency is incomplete addition then how could its inverse mean incomplete subtraction. the obvious assumptions is valid. o- could take only complete sets to incomplete sets witha restricted domain like before.